Solo (Marvel Comics): Fictional character biography

-Born in the United States but having renounced his citizenship to any country, Solo works as a counter-terrorism operative, and makes limited appearances in the Marvel Comics universe.
-He is known for his catchphrase, "While Solo lives, terror dies!"

-In his first appearance, Solo teleported inside a foreign embassy in West Germany and killed all the terrorists inside.
+Solo is a counter-terrorism operative who was born in the United States, but renounced his citizenship to any country.
+In his first appearance, Solo teleports inside a foreign embassy in West Germany and kills all the terrorists inside.
 He next foiled ULTIMATUM's plot to destroy the Arc de Triomphe in Paris.
-He also shot ULTIMATUM terrorists who were trying to destroy Ellis Island, and then joined forces with Spider-Man to capture ULTIMATUM's commanding officer.
-Outside Barcelona, Spain, Solo assassinated Toro Mendoza, leader of the Cascan separatists.

 When the Sinister Six reform and defeat both Spider-Man and the Hulk, Solo aids the web-slinger in his second fight against the super villain team.
-Things take a turn for the worse when Mysterio uses an illusion to make Solo believe he is attacking the Six, when in reality he is attacking Spider-Man while the Six escape.
+Mysterio uses an illusion to make Solo believe he is attacking the Six, when in reality he is attacking Spider-Man while the Six escape.
 Solo escapes and Spider-Man is rescued by Cyborg X and Deathlok.
-Soon after, Solo rejoins Spider-Man to aid him in a final assault on the Six aided by the Hulk, Ghost Rider, Sleepwalker, Nova, Deathlok and the Fantastic Four.
+Soon after, Solo rejoins Spider-Man to aid him in a final assault on the Six aided by the Hulk, Ghost Rider, Sleepwalker, Nova, Deathlok, and the Fantastic Four.
 With the villains defeated, Solo disappears.

-Solo later fought La Tarantula.
-He defeated a Sicilian crime syndicate, and then joined forces with Spider-Man against the agents of the Taskmaster and the Red Skull.
-A rematch with La Tarantula ended with each combatant wrongly believing he had killed the other.
-Solo then joined forces with Black Cat against the terrorist organization called ARES, and stopped their money laundering operation.
-He encountered their leader Deathstorm who revealed he had ties with Solo's past.

-Solo also once helped Spider-Man take on criminally-trained specialist versions of Captain America, Hawkeye, and Spider-Man himself.

 Later, Solo assists dozens of other heroes in battling a seemingly rampaging Wolverine (he was being mentally influenced).
 He confronts Wolverine, side-by-side with Cardiac.
 Solo is swiftly defeated, suffering deep lacerations in the process.
 Cardiac is subdued by falling masonry.